 Succulents are known for their tenacious vitality, a gift from nature.
 So even if your succulent stems have suffered frost damage during the winter, don't give up on them yet.
 As the temperature increases in the spring, your frostbitten succulents may come back to life, and you might be surprised to see new growth emerging from previously damaged stems.
 Click here to learn how to revive frozen succulents.

 When your succulent plant reaches maturity, it is normal for dead leaves to accumulate at the bottom of the plant.
 These dead leaves not only affect the plant's appearance but also create a breeding ground for pests and diseases.
-However, cleaning up those dead leaves can encourage the growth of cute pups from the bottom of the plant.
-These pups will usually grow in a circular pattern around the base of the plant, creating a spectacular and eye-catching display.
+However, cleaning up those dead leaves can encourage the growth of cute buds from the bottom of the plant.
+These succulent buds will usually grow in a circular pattern around the base of the plant, creating a spectacular and eye-catching display.

 By following nature's lead and giving your succulents a chance to thrive, you can witness the tremendous power of these incredible plants to regenerate and grow.